-Did you know that life on Earth depends on the organic molecules produced by photosynthesis and that a staggering 70% of the world’s oxygen comes from the ocean, thanks to phytoplankton photosynthesis.
-The rest of the world’s oxygen is produced by plants and comes predominantly from the rainforest.
+Life on Earth is dependant on the organic molecules that are produced by photosynthesis.
+A staggering 70% of the world's Oxygen comes from the ocean thanks to phytoplankton photosynthesis.
+The remainder of the world's oxygen is produced by plants, and comes predominantly from the Rainforest.

-So, here’s all you need to know about the process.
-You’ll also discover why plants need light, how it affects their development, and what type of light is the best for optimum growth.
+In the text below, you'll learn why plants need light, how it affects their development, and what light is best for optimal growth rates.

 What is Photosynthesis?

 Photosynthesis is the process in which plants and other organisms like algae use light energy to convert water and carbon dioxide into glucose.
 It’s an endothermic reaction which generates the energy and food for plant’s respiration and development.
 To perform photosynthesis, plants require the presence of light, carbon dioxide, and water, as shown in the below equation.

 6CO2 + 6H20 + (sunlight) → C6H12O6 + 6O2

 Carbon Dioxide + Water + energy from light -> Glucose and Oxygen